Burayd ibn Mu'awiya al-'Ijli: Life

-Burayd's father, Mu'awiya ibn Abi Hakim Hatim, was from a family of 'Ijli Arabs who immigrated to Kufa.
-He started to study knowledge in his homeland.
-At the beginning he learned hadith from the Sunni sheikhs among them Abu Ishaq Ismail ibn Raja Zabeidi.
-At the beginning of the 2nd century, Burayd apparently had a trip or trips to Medina, and there he took advantage of al-Baqir's study group and was considered one of his special companions.
-After the death of Muhammad al-Baqir, he benefited from the presence of Ja'far al-Sadiq for some time in Medina and became one of his special companions too.
-Among the children of Barid, Qasim and Musa were narrators and authors of Imamiyyah.
-Burayd died in 150 AH according to the narration of Ali Ibn Faddal, but Najashi considered his death during the lifetime of al-Sadiq to be more correct.
+Burayd's father, Mu'awiya ibn Abi Hakim Hatim, was from a family of the Arab tribe of Banu Ijl who immigrated to Kufa following the Muslim conquest (633–651).
+Burayd began his studies in Kufa, and learned hadith from multiple scholars including Abu Ishaq Ismail ibn Raja al-Zubaydi.
+In the beginning of the 2nd century after Hijra, Burayd apparently had a trip or trips to Medina, and there he took advantage of Muhammad al-Baqir's study group and was considered one of his special companions.
+After the passing of Muhammad al-Baqir he followed his son Ja'far al-Sadiq for some time in Medina, and also became one of his special companions.
+Among the children of Burayd, Kassem and Musa were narrators and authors of Twelver Shi'ism.

+Burayd reportedly died in 150 AH (767-68 CE) according to the narration of Ali Ibn Faddal, but Najashi considered his death during the lifetime of al-Sadiq (before 148 AH/765 CE) to be more correct.